 EMCOR UK utilises agency labour, which equates to less than 3% of our total headcount.
 We have trading agreements in place with all agency labour providers that require them to comply with all UK employment legislation and regulations, including the Modern Slavery Act 2015.

-As a partner in the Supply Chain Sustainability School, we also work with the School and other partners in developing a consistent approach to the Modern Slavery Act across the facilities management industry.
+As a partner in the Supply Chain Sustainability School, we also work with the School and other partners in developing a consistent approach to the Modern Slavery Act across the FM industry.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the financial year ended 31 December 2018.
-This statement was approved by the executive management on 29 April 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year ended 31 December 2019.
+This statement was approved by the executive management on 29 April 2020.

 EMCOR Group (UK) plc